starbops/blog/blog/_posts/2021-08-09-inlets-the-cloud-native-tunnel.md

 ```

 On my **local computer**, setup an Inlets PRO HTTP fileserver (something similar
-to `python3 -m http.server` but with more features such as directory browsing,
+to `python3 -m http.server` but with more features such as directory browsing
-basic authentication, etc.).
+toggle, basic authentication, etc.).

 ```bash
 $ inlets-pro http fileserver \